rivethealth/rules_javascript/README.md

 rules_javascript implements custom resolvers for good performance and Bazel integration.

-This design choice requries himplementing modules resolution for tools, but is an acceptable tradeoff for the flexibility it grants.
+This design choice requries implementing modules resolution for tools, but is an acceptable tradeoff for the flexibility it grants.
 Good Bazel tooling requires shims anyway to support features like workers.

 JavaScript is organized by "packages" which have a name (not necessarily unique), named modules, named dependencies, and (optionally) an entry point.